-The emphasis in the Professional Writing program includes a tiered system of introductory, intermediate, and advanced writing courses in these areas: Creative Nonfiction (Literary Journalism), Feature Writing, Public Relations, and Technical Writing.
+The emphasis in the Professional Writing program includes a tiered system of introductory, intermediate, and advanced writing courses in these areas: Narrative Nonfiction, Digital Writing, Feature Writing, Public Relations, and Technical Writing.
 A fifteen-hour related area will help students learn the terminology of the fields in which they plan to seek employment.

 What can I do with a Professional Writing degree?

 Most students who earn a B.A. in Professional Writing will seek employment as writers and editors in such fields as business, engineering, health care, and media outlets.
 A smaller number of students plan to go to law school or seek graduate professional writing degrees.

 Program Mission Statement